 that rate cannot be readily determined.
 In that case, the lessee is required to use

 its incremental borrowing rate.”

-For many leases, the discount rate implicit in the lease is difficult to determine.
-Therefore, in many cases, the IBR is used by companies in their lease calculations.
+For many lease lease classificaitons, the discount rate implicit in the lease is difficult to determine.
+Therefore, in many cases, the IBR is used by private companies and public companies in their lease calculations.